dock108/mini-golf-break/PROJECT_CHECKLIST.md

 - [x] Implement Ball class with mesh creation and physics body
 - [x] Create Course class for generating the terrain
 - [x] Implement hole objects with collision detection
-- [x] Add water hazards and out-of-bounds detection
+- [x] Add space-themed environment with starfield
-- [x] Create obstacles with proper collision properties
+- [x] Create contrasting borders for the fairway
-- [x] Set up particle effects for successful putts
+- [x] Implement particle effects for successful putts

 ## Phase 4: Camera and Controls